bartekkuzma/Classification-of-wine-quality/README.md

 ## Acknowledgments

-With this project I used materials from <i>Practical machine learning</i> classes at WNE UW.
+For the purposes of this project I used materials from <i>Practical machine learning</i> classes at WNE UW.